38th Street and Chicago Avenue Small Area / Corridor Framework Plan

 The Minneapolis 2040 future land use map is largely consistent with the recommendations from the 38th Street and Chicago Avenue Small Area / Corridor Framework Plan.
 Properties designated for commercial future land use generally match what is in the framework plan, while expansion of those commercial areas along both Chicago Avenue and 38th Street is allowed to improve access to commercial goods and services for residents, employees, and visitors to the area.

 The Minneapolis 2040 built form map attempts to reflect the recommendations from the small area plan in a way that is consistent with adopted plan goals and also includes further intensification throughout the study area to match the built form conventions in the new plan.
-Consistent with the way high frequency transit corridors are treated throughout the city, ‘Corridor 6’ is applied to properties fronting Chicago Avenue with the ‘Interior 3’ category applied on properties not fronting on corridors.
-Along 38th Street the ‘Corridor 4’ category is applied immediately adjacent to the street while ‘Interior 3’ serves as a transition to the built form categories ‘Interior 1’ and ‘Interior 2’ farther from 38th Street.
+Consistent with the way high frequency transit corridors are treated throughout the city, ‘Corridor 6’ is applied to properties fronting Chicago Avenue with the ‘Interior 3’ and ‘Interior 2’ categories applied on properties not fronting on corridors.
+Along 38th Street the ‘Corridor 4’ category is applied immediately adjacent to the street while ‘Interior 2’ to properties just off of the corridor.
+‘Interior 1’ and ‘Interior 2’ categories are applied to blocks interior to the corridors.
 Additional height along Chicago Avenue and 38th Street will be considered through the conditional use permit process.